Snowflake-Labs/sfquickstarts/site/sfguides/src/getting_started_with_hybrid_tables/getting_started_with_hybrid_tables.md

 ![Create New SQL Worksheet](assets/new-worksheet.png)

-Rename the Worksheet by clicking on the auto-generated Timestamp name and inputting "Hybrid Table - QuickStart session 2"
+Rename the Worksheet by clicking on the auto-generated Timestamp name and inputting "Hybrid Table - QuickStart session 2".
+The "Hybrid Table - QuickStart Session 2" worksheet that we have just created will only be used in the current step.

 ### Step 5.2 Running concurrent updates